-Financial returns can include, but are not limited to interest, dividends capital gains, or other monetary return.
+Financial returns can include, but are not limited to interest, dividends, capital gains, or other monetary return.

-Non-financial impact refers to Social or Environmental Impact, defined as a measurable benefit(s) provided to the BOP community or environment that aligns with BayTrust's Purpose, Mission and Values and at least one of its funding priority areas.
+Non-financial impact refers to social or environmental impact, defined as a measurable benefit(s) provided to the BOP community or environment that aligns with BayTrust's Purpose, Mission and Values.

 \$1m Social Enterprise Support Allocation (SES) - is the name given to the \$1m allocated to support small social enterprises.
-This allocation will allow more impact investments on a small scale of between \$50,000 and \$250,000 to be considered.
+This allocation will allow more impact investments on a small scale of between \$50,000 and \$500,000 to be considered.